sofiadscribner/insights-unlocked-blog/_posts/2025-04-03-30-day-chart-challenge.md

 *Day 6: I used Python to wrangle the data and create the visualization, and the Baltimore crime data can be found at [this link](https://data.baltimorecity.gov/datasets/baltimore::nibrs-group-a-crime-data/about).*

 *Day 7: I used Tableau for the visualization, and the Gini index data was downloaded at [this link](https://worldpopulationreview.com/country-rankings/gini-coefficient-by-country).*

+*Day 8: The visualization was made in Tableau, and the data was obtained by my professor from [this article](https://www.science.org/doi/10.1126/sciadv.aaw2594).*